Netflix Bites is opening in Los Angeles on 30 June, but the Internet is unimpressed

 Many took a jibe at the streamer, referring to its password-sharing policy and cancelled shows.

-On May 24, the Associated Press reported that Netflix will charge an additional USD 8 per month from users who share their password with anyone outside their household.
+On 24 May, the Associated Press reported that Netflix will charge an additional USD 8 (INR 655.38) per month from users who share their password with anyone outside their household.

 The Manager at Netflix Bites when they catch you sharing food: pic.twitter.com/VN4c8WXW9l